sarahdobson/piv-conformance/docs/user-guide.md

 #### 3.4 Execute test
 1. Click **Verify PIN and Execute Tests**.

     The CCT begins running the tests specified by the test database.
-You can keep track of the 's that have passed or failed in the *test tree* in the left pane.
+You can keep track of the tests that have passed or failed in the *test tree* in the left pane.

 ### 4. View Results